-Step into the wagon, find your seat on a blanket of hay, and let our Belgian draft horses take you on a journey through time to a gentler era, accompanied by the easy clop-clop-clop of hooves.
+Step into the wagon, find your seat on a blanket of hay, and let our Belgian and Percheron draft horses take you on a journey through time to a gentler era, accompanied by the easy clop-clop-clop of hooves.
 Past the pond, past tall rows of corn, up a tree-lined lane to an enormous field covered in acres of tangled vines laden with pumpkins of every shape and size.

 Horse Health and Safety